paulfitz/daff-doc/types/coopy/CellBuilder.md

 ---
 layout: thing
 thing: class
-title: coopy.CellBuilder
+title: daff.CellBuilder
 ---
-# coopy.CellBuilder
+# daff.CellBuilder

   Hooks to allow customization of how cells in a diff are represented.
   For example, normally a modified cell is represented as a string of the form `version1->version2`, but you might prefer to represent it as a hash `{before: 'version1', after: 'version2'}`.
 If so, you'd just need to override the `update` method here.
 Then call `TableDiff.setCellBuilder` before generating your diff.